 In the Classroom

 Use the complete curriculum or selected Quests.
 Assign students individual Things to complete in school or at home as part of blended learning or flipped classrooms.
 Have students begin with the Basics and progress through selected skills.
 Use parts of the site to teach a particular skill to the whole class.
-Have students complete their work through an electronic portfolio Pathbrite, reviewed here, but not included on the site.
-There are links to some ideas and samples on the Student Showcase page.
-Extensive teacher resources and support provided.
+Have students complete their work through an electronic portfolio bulb, reviewed here, but not included on the site. bulb includes links to some ideas and samples on the on the K-12 page.